59 Low Growing Perennial Plants For Garden Edges and Borders

 Rose Vervain is a creeping short perennial that forms large mats of dense flowers.

-Rose Vervains grow up to ten inches high and require a partly shaded environment.
+Rose vervains grow up to ten inches high and require a partly shaded environment.
 They excel in sandy, rocky, and acidic soil.
-They grow in USDA Zones of 5-9.
+Grow these in zones 6-10.

 Salvia is an herbal mint plant that blooms from summer through autumn.

 Salvia plants are excellent for growing in hot, dry areas as they have a high drought tolerance.
-They don’t need nutrient-rich soil, and you can opt to prune their woody stems.
-Slavia grows well in USDA Zones 3-8.
+They don’t need nutrient-rich soil, and you can opt to prune their woody stems. this salvia grows well in zones 3-8.

 Scotch Moss